 Are you registered to vote?

-Click here to check your registration or register for the first time!
+Click here to check your registration.

 “From playground to hospice, Physical Disobedience dives in to the intrinsic value of human bodies at work and at play—championing women's bodies, in particular, as uniquely powerful in their diversity.
 This book decodes the many ways physiological fluency can support both happiness and progress.
 A must read for any man or woman who strives to stand on equal footing with everyone, regardless of gender."